What is the process to get my program in the Activity Guide?

 My program has been shortlisted!
 What's next?

 Congratulations!
 A Recreation Coordinator will be in touch to set up a meeting with you.
 At that time, you will discuss details of the program, your teaching experience, possible dates/times, a program budget, required supplies and wages.
-You may be required to complete a Criminal Record Check (your coordinator will provide the appropriate form(s) if this is required) at this point in the process.
+You may be required to complete a Police Information Check (your coordinator will provide the appropriate form(s) if this is required) at this point in the process.
 Your coordinator will take care of inputting the program details into the computer and will then prepare a contract for you to sign.
 Depending on the agreement, there may be additional paperwork required.
 Your coordinator will walk you through the process.

 What if I still have questions?